Wigner-GPU-Lab/SYCL-PRNG/README.md

-# SYCL-RNG Readme !!
+# SYCL-PRNG Readme !!
 PRE-ALPHA !!

 ## Introduction

-This is the README document for SYCL-RNG, a header-only library implementing various standard layout pseudo random number generators to be used with SYCL.
+This is the README document for SYCL-PRNG, a header-only library implementing various standard layout pseudo random number generators to be used with SYCL.
 The generators satisfy the concepts defined by the STL and integrate with `#include <chrono>` as well.

 The library provides the following PRNGs under the [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause):

 - Tiny Mersenne Twister, both the 32/64-bit word derivates.
 Code is largely based on the original code which can be found in [this repository](https://github.com/MersenneTwister-Lab/TinyMT).
+- MWC64X, a mostly 32-bit word implementation.
+Code is largely based on the original code which can be found [here](http://cas.ee.ic.ac.uk/people/dt10/research/rngs-gpu-mwc64x.html).

 ## Contents

 * bench/
-    - Some benchmarks, used to track the performance of SYCL-RNG.
+    - Some benchmarks, used to track the performance of SYCL-PRNG.
 * cmake/
     - Contains helper files and functions for downloading dependencies and performing common tasks (like adding tests, libraries etc.).
 * CMakeLists.txt
-    - The root CMakeLists.txt file, refer to this when building SYCL-RNG.
+    - The root CMakeLists.txt file, refer to this when building SYCL-PRNG.
 * CONTRIBUTING.md
     - Information about how to contribute bug reports, code, or other works to this project.
 * include/